Koruto/lero-cjs/README.md

 ## Used By

-This bot is actively used in [L's on the Clocktower](htm)
+This bot is actively used in [L's on the Clocktower](https://discord.gg/2Ptd8HBS7)

-Join to play Blood on the Clocktower or to contribute further in bot's development.
+Join to play Blood on the Clocktower or to contribute further in the bot's development.

 ## Feedback